lovablelabs/docs/src/tips-tricks/using-images.md

 Below, we’ll walk you through the two methods.

 !!! info "Image placeholders"
-    By default, if GPT Engineer recognizes the need to use images in your projects, it will use placeholder images - gray, neutral images to improve user experience and orientation.
+    By default, if Lovable recognizes the need to use images in your projects, it will use placeholder images - gray, neutral images to improve user experience and orientation.

     Using the techniques described below, you can replace those placeholder images with more relevant, and centextually meaningful images.